telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-in-an-asp.net-core-in-.net-5-application.md

 * A service that is hosted locally in the same application.

 In case you need to host it locally, follow the article [How to Host Reports Service in ASP.NET Core in.NET 5]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-5%}).

 ## Adding the HTML5 Report Viewer component using an item template

 The HTML5 Report Viewer item template allows you to quickly and easily add the HTML5 Report Viewer to your application.

 If you wish to connect the Report Viewer to a REST service, you can follow the steps outlined in the [How to Use HTML5 Report Viewer with REST Service]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-with-rest-service%}) documentation article.

-If you wish to connect the Report Viewer to a Report Server instance, refer to the [Configuring the HTML5 Report Viewer to work with Report Server using Item Templates]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-with-report-server%}#configuring-the-html5-report-viewer-to-work-with-report-server-using-item-templates) section in the [How to Use HTML5 Report Viewer with Report Server]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-with-report-server%}) documentation article.
+If you wish to connect the Report Viewer to a Report Server instance, refer to the article section [Configuring the HTML5 Report Viewer to work with Report Server using Item Templates]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-with-report-server%}#configuring-the-html5-report-viewer-to-work-with-report-server-using-item-templates).

 ## Adding the HTML5 Report Viewer component manually

-1. This tutorial uses the __Barcodes Report.trdp__ report definitions file that must be located in a __Reports__ folder inside the project.
+1. This tutorial uses the `Barcodes Report.trdp` report definitions file that must be located in a `Reports` folder inside the project.

-1. Make sure that the app configuration inside the __Configure__ method of the __Startup.cs__ can serve static files:
+1. Make sure that the app configuration inside the `Configure` method of the `Startup.cs` can serve static files:

 	````C#
 app.UseStaticFiles();